ilsordo/Simplex/README.md

 ===============

 The solver depends on ocaml >= 4.02.1, findlib, oasis, menhir and zarith.
+It should be noted that zarith depends on libgmp.

 The easiest way to install them is to use [opam](https://opam.ocaml.org/) and do
 ```